railslove/fontello_rails_converter/README.md

 You can check if the icon font is working correctly by visiting [http://localhost:3000/fontello-demo.html](http://localhost:3000/fontello-demo.html).

-## Updating your fontello font
+## Updating your existing fontello font

-When you want to add new icons to your fontello font you can open it in the browser using `fontello open` and select all the icons you want to add.
+When you want to add new icons to your existing fontello font you can open it in the browser by using `fontello open` and select all the additional icons you want to add.

-Next you can either download the `.zip` file, as described in the initial usage, or you can save the session and copy the fontello session id (from the URL) and download the `.zip` file with `fontello download -id {1234myfontelloid5678}`.
+Next you click the 'Save session' button on the fontello website.
+After that you can download, copy and convert the changed font by running `fontello convert` (it has persisted the session id in `tmp/fontello_session_id` and will used that to pull down your changed font).

-Finally you run `fontello convert` again.
+Alternatively, you can download & save the `.zip` file just like in the initial setp and run `fontello convert --no-download` to use the manually downloaded file instead of pulling it down from fontello.

 ## More help